arjunyg/Freeze/README.md

 Command Usage
 -------------

-/freeze [-e]
+/freeze [arguments ...]
-Add all online players to the whitelist.

-Options:
+Arguments:

-**-e**  Make sure the whitelist is enabled.
+**e**  Make sure the whitelist is enabled.
 If it is off, turn it on, then proceed to add players as normal.
+**p<limit>** Sets a limit on the number of players that can be added.
+**c** Clears the whitelist.

+Examples:

+/freeze p30 e : Add 30 players to the whitelist and make sure it is enabled.

+/freeze c : Clear the whitelist.

+/freeze : Add all online players to the whitelist.

 License
 -------